The Governance Report 2015

 To find out more, order The Governance Report 2015 and Beyond the Crisis: The Governance of Europe's Economic, Political, and Legal Transformation.

 The indicators developed for the 2015 Governance Report reveal how numerous economic and political issues faced in the European Union have evolved over time.
 By showing which countries have moved closer together or further apart and in which issue areas, the indicators also reveal whether such trends have been more pronounced in certain clusters of countries, or 'convergence clubs'.
 Additional indicators measure associations between macroeconomic trends and aggregate public opinion, as well as during distinct time periods.

 Data from the indicators created for The Governance Report 2015 as well as any images generated by the interactive tools are free to use for research purposes.
-Please use the following citation: Hertie School of Governance (2015).
+Please use the following citation: Hertie School (2015).
 The Governance Report 2015: European Union Indicators.
-Hertie School of Governance: Berlin.
+Hertie School: Berlin.